 The newer tech went live on March 23, 2022, at Phoenix Sky Harbor International Airport in Arizona.
 Since then, the capabilities have rolled out in Maryland (as of May 25, 2022), Colorado (as of November 9, 2022), and Georgia (as of May 18, 2023).
 And more airports are on the way.
 Here’s what you need to know about flying with Apple’s Wallet ID.

 In which states can you get Apple’s Wallet ID?

-According to Apple, following the Arizona launch, the Wallet ID capabilities will roll out soon in:
+According to Apple, the Wallet ID capabilities will roll out soon in:

 How does Apple’s Wallet ID work?